Why do we need DAOs?

 Another typical example of the principal-agent dilemma occurs when the agent takes excessive risk because the principal bear the burden.
 For example, a trader can use extreme leverage to chase a performance bonus, knowing the organization will cover any downside.

-DAO’s solve the principal-agent dilemma through community governance.
-Stakeholders aren’t force to join a DAO and only do so after understanding the rules that govern it.
+DAOs solve the principal-agent dilemma through community governance.
+Stakeholders aren’t forced to join a DAO and only do so after understanding the rules that govern it.
 They don’t need to trust any agent on their behalf and instead work as a part of a group whose incentives are aligned.

-Token holders’ interests align as the nature of a DAO incentivizes then not to be malicious.
-Since the have a stake in the network, they will want to see it succeed.
+Token holders’ interests align as the nature of a DAO incentivizes them not to be malicious.
+Since they have a stake in the network, they will want to see it succeed.
 Acting against it would be acting against their self-interests.

 Note: Part three coming up soon.
-What was The DAO? and Disadvantages of DAO’s.
+What was The DAO?
+What are the Disadvantages of DAOs?

 Learn more about finance terms at Investopedia